MultiSafepay/docs/content/checkout/multiple.md

 When you're ready to process real payments, make the following changes:

-1. In [Step 1: Add the elements](#1-add-the-elements), replace test JavaScript library with the live JavaScript library:
+1. In [Step 1: Add the elements](#1-add-the-elements), replace the test JavaScript library with the live JavaScript library:
     ``` html
     <script src="https://pay.multisafepay.com/sdk/components/v2/components.js"></script>
     ```